AlfredoSoto1/AlfredoSoto1/README.md

 ---

 ## About Me
-I am an experienced Computer Engineering student with a strong foundation in software development, algorithms, databases, and systems architecture.
+I am a Computer Engineering student with a strong foundation in software development, algorithms, databases, and systems architecture.
 Always passionate about learning new technologies and developing efficient solutions.

 ---